graphql/graphql-spec/spec/GraphQL.md

 **Non-Normative Portions**

-All contents of this document are normative except portions explicitly declared as non-normative, including examples and notes.
+All contents of this document are normative except portions explicitly declared as non-normative.

 Examples in this document are non-normative, and are presented to aid understanding of introduced concepts and the behavior of normative portions of the specification.
-Examples are either introduced explicitly in prose (e.g. "for example") or are set apart in an example block, like this:
+Examples are either introduced explicitly in prose (e.g. "for example") or are set apart in example or counter-example blocks, like this:

 ```example
 This is an example of a non-normative example.